Using IconVectors with VS Code / GitHub Copilot

 1. Open the file in VS Code.

-2. Start the configured server from the CodeLens at the top of the file, or use the MCP commands from the Command Palette.
+2. Start the configured server from the CodeLens at the top of the server list, or use MCP: List Servers from the Command Palette and start it there.

 3. If prompted, confirm that you trust the server configuration.